• Saudi GFX promotional key art

 When is the registration deadline?

-Before the start of the workshop series on .
+Any time before the start of the workshop series on .

 I missed the deadline.
 What do I do?